StirlingLabs/BigBuffers/docs/source/DifferencesFromFlat.md

 - `csharp_scalar_ref` causes fields to generate ref accessors even though when it's defaulted its usage could throw an exception.

-- `rpc_nng` causes the generation of an RPC client and RPC server stub utilizing nanomsg-next-generation (nng).
+- `rpc_provider` causes the generation of an RPC client and RPC server stub utilizing one or more providers. e.g. `(rpc_provider: "nng")`
+  - `nng`: nanomsg Next Generation
+  - `grpc`: Google's gRPC Remote Procedure Call

 - `rpc_grpc` causes the generation of an RPC client and RPC server stub utilizing gRPC.